 - A national training number or to be eligible for one

 English Language Requirements

-Applicants for whom English is not a first language will also require a minimum IELTS score of 6.5 (with 5.5 in each component) or equivalent, unless their undergraduate degree was studied in, and awarded by, an English speaking country.
+Applicants for whom English is not a first language will also require a minimum IELTS score of 6.5 (with 6.0 in writing) or equivalent, unless their undergraduate degree was studied in, and awarded by, an English speaking country.
 For more information on acceptable English language qualifications please see here.